On the scaling limits of weakly asymmetric bridges: Hydrodynamic limit

-Given this result, the proof of the hydrodynamic limit is simple. \begin{proof}[of Theorem \ref{Th:Hydro}] Let $\iota_N$ be as in Theorem \ref{Th:HydroProd}.
-We know that $\rho^N$ converges to some limit $\rho$ and that $m^N$ is tight.
-Let $m$ be some limit point and let $m^{N_i}$ be an associated converging subsequence.
-By Skorohod's representation theorem, we can assume that $(\rho^{N_i},m^{N_i})$ converges almost surely to $(\rho,m)$.
-Recall that $\rho$ is of the form $\rho(t,x)=\eta(t,x)dx$.
-Our first goal is to show that $m(t,x) = \int_0^x (2\eta(t,y) - 1)dy$ for all $t,x$.
+Given this result, the proof of the hydrodynamic limit is derived as follows. \begin{proof}[Proof of Theorem \ref{Th:Hydro}] Let $\iota_N$ be as in Theorem \ref{Th:HydroProd}.
+We know that $\rho^N$ converges to $\rho$, where $\rho(t,dx) =\eta(t,x)dx$ and $\eta$ is the entropy solution of (\ref{PDEBurgersDirichlet}) starting from $\eta_0=f$.
+Let us show that $m^N$ converges to the integrated solution associated to $\rho$, namely

+Once this will be proved, we will have completed the proof of our theorem when the initial condition satisfies Assumption \ref{Assumption:IC}.